 Many factors — varying greatly in seriousness — can cause leg swelling.

 Seek emergency medical care if you have leg swelling and any of the following signs or symptoms, which may indicate a blood clot in your lungs or a serious heart condition:

 - Chest pain

 - Shortness of breath with exertion or lying flat in bed

 Also, seek immediate care if your leg swelling:

-- Occurs for no apparent reason
+- Occurs suddenly and for no apparent reason

 - Is related to a physical injury, such as from a fall, a sports injury or a car accident